racehub/om-bootstrap/README.md

 ## Supported Clojure versions

-Om-Bootstrap is currently supported on 1.5.1 and 1.6.x and the latest version of ClojureScript.
+Om-Bootstrap is currently supported on Clojure 1.5.1 and 1.6.x and the latest version of ClojureScript.
 TODO: Note about supported Om and React versions.